 - Minimize Business Risks and Losses Checklist;

 Getting Legal Help with a Slip and Fall Claim

 Slip and fall accidents often lead to considerable medical bills and time away from work.
 In order to receive compensation for medical expenses and lost wages, injured individuals often choose to file a lawsuit against the person or company responsible for the conditions that caused the accident.
-A great first step in pursuing a potential claim is to contact an experienced lawyer for a free claim evaluation.
+A great first step in pursuing a potential claim is to contact an experienced business and commercial law attorney for a claim evaluation.